asha892/Springboard/README.md

 # Springboard
-Capstone project for predicting the number of empty seats for an airline by month
+Capstone project for predicting the number of empty seats for an airline by month.